Japanese encephalitis: Epidemiology, diagnosis, treatment, and prevention

 Japanese encephalitis virus (JEV), a mosquito-borne flavivirus, is the most important cause of viral encephalitis in Asia based on its frequency and severity.
 With the near eradication of poliomyelitis, JEV is now the leading cause of childhood viral neurological infection and disability in Asia .
 JEV is closely related to West Nile, St. Louis encephalitis, and Murray Valley encephalitis viruses .

 About 68,000 cases of Japanese encephalitis (JE) are estimated to occur each year.
 JEV is endemic throughout most of Asia and parts of the western Pacific, but local transmission has not been observed in Africa, Europe, or the Americas.
 For travelers to Asia, the risk of JE is very low but varies based on season, destination, duration, and activities .
 The estimated incidence of JE among travelers to Asia from nonendemic countries is <1 case per 1 million travelers.
 Risk is likely to be higher for expatriates or travelers with longer duration of travel or whose plans include extensive outdoor activities in rural areas .
-Since 1973, only 56 cases of JE among travelers from nonendemic countries have been reported ; since a JE vaccine was licensed in the United States in 1992, only four cases of JE were reported among United States travelers between 1992 and 2008 .
+Between 1973 and 2013, 68 cases of JE among travelers or expatriates from nonendemic countries were reported .
+Since a JE vaccine became available in the United States in 1993, only eight cases of JE were reported among United States travelers through 2013 [5,6].

 - Halstead SB, Jacobson J. Japanese encephalitis.
 Adv Virus Res 2003; 61:103.